Zejula (Niraparib)

 Who Should Not Take Zejula

-Do not use Zejula if you are allergic to niraparib, lactose, or any ingredients in the medicine.
-Do not take if you are pregnant, intend to become pregnant, or are breastfeeding.
+Do not use Zejula if you are allergic to niraparib or any of its ingredients, are pregnant, intend to become pregnant, or are breastfeeding.

 Medical Conditions to Discuss

-Tell your doctor if you have low blood counts, high blood pressure, myelodysplastic syndrome (MDS)/acute myeloid leukemia (AML), or posterior reversible encephalopathy syndrome (PRES).
-Zejula can lower blood cell counts and may cause high blood pressure.
-Rarely, it may be associated with serious bone marrow problems or a neurological condition called PRES.
+Inform your doctor if you have low blood counts, high blood pressure, myelodysplastic syndrome (MDS), acute myeloid leukaemia (AML), or posterior reversible encephalopathy syndrome (PRES).

 Pregnancy and Breastfeeding

-Zejula can harm your unborn baby and may cause miscarriage.
-Women who could become pregnant must use highly effective contraception while taking Zejula and for 6 months after the last dose.
-Do not breastfeed while taking Zejula and for 1 month after your last dose, as it’s unknown if the medicine passes into breast milk.
+Zejula can be harmful to an unborn baby.
+Women who could become pregnant must use effective contraception during treatment and for 6 months after the last dose.
+Do not breastfeed while taking Zejula and for at least 1 month after your last dose.

 Drug Interactions